 21 States Against the New Obama Attempt End Run Around Congress

-President Barrack Obama put this mandate in motion a couple years ago when he told his Labor Department to change this exception for state employees.
+President Barrack Obama put this mandate in motion a couple of years ago when he told his Labor Department to change this exception for state employees.
 The department has succeeded in raising the minimum salary overtime by at least 100 percent.
 This new mandate requires states to raise this cutoff higher after every three years.
 As of 1st December 2016, all employees earning $193 per week will be entitled to overtime.
-This applies to all categories in terms of responsibilities; whether executive, administrative or professional.
+This applies to all categories in terms of responsibilities; whether executive, administrative, or professional.

-Obama`s mandate violates the Fair Labor Standards Act which states that only the congress has the power to establish a federal hourly minimum wage.
+Obama`s mandate violates the Fair Labor Standards Act which states that only Congress has the power to establish a federal hourly minimum wage.
 The presidential government which has doubled the federal deficit is now going around congress to force states and local governments to pay certain employees more.
-It also violates the constitution by forcing states to pay their workers high wages at the expense of state budgets, government programs and services.
+It also violates the constitution by forcing states to pay their workers high wages at the expense of state budgets, government programs, and services.
 The initial law by the Labor Department also violated the law since all changes were done without Congressional authorization.

 The government estimates that thousands of workers per state will benefit from this overwork mandate.
-The president’s new rule will also raise the minimum salary after every three years automatically.
+The president’s new rule will also raise the minimum salary every three years automatically.
 However, this will require states to raise their budgets which translates to more taxes.
-For instance, the budget of Iowa state projects will increase to $19 million.
+For instance, the Naughty America budget of Iowa state projects will increase to $19 million.
 The tourism industry and small businesses in Nevada will also be affected.

-The Nevada Attorney General, Adam Laxalt, a lead plaintiff in the law suit is very vocal about this mandate.
+The Nevada Attorney General, Adam Laxalt, a lead plaintiff in the lawsuit is very vocal about this mandate.
 He indicated that this rule will strain local government budgets and force states to divert funds from important programs in order to fund the budget.
 Officials will be required to make hard expenditure choices.